-The U.S. Forest Service has unveiled a proposed rule that would permit and storage (CCS) projects on national forest land, as part of the administration's broader strategy to combat change.
+The U.S. Forest Service has unveiled a proposed rule that would permit carbon capture and storage (CCS) projects on national forest land, as part of the administration's broader strategy to combat climate change.
 President Joe Biden's administration has committed to reducing greenhouse gas emissions by 50% by 2030, making carbon capture a pivotal element of its climate agenda.

 The proposed rule seeks to amend existing Forest Service regulations, allowing for the “exclusive and perpetual use” of national forest land and the subterranean pore space beneath it for approved CCS initiatives.
 Advocates argue that this move is in line with the administration's climate goals.